 - After that deadline, students will need to wait until the beginning of the school year to request to drop down a course level.
 Moving down a level will be dependent on space in an equivalent class.
 If there is not space in an equivalent class, the student may be required to complete the course through the Educational Online Program (EOP) or through Summer School.

 - 9th & 10th Grade Counselor: Mr. Conde (firstname.lastname@example.org)

 - 11th & 12th Grade Counselor: Ms. Gaudette (email@example.com)

 March-April 2022 – Initial Scheduling by School Counselors and Abbreviated Schedule Requests

 Once your student’s Counselor gets the go-ahead from the Administration Team, they will begin making student schedules based on the Course Placements.
 This initial scheduling will include core subjects only.
 Electives will be placed at a later date.

-Rising juniors who are in the ITEC program may request an abbreviated schedule.
+Rising juniors who are in the ITEC program may also request an abbreviated schedule.
 Rising ITEC juniors must take at least five courses at CMIT.
-These students will be informed of whether an abbreviated schedule will remove their ability to take other courses (i.e. certain AP courses), and students will be able to decide whether they prefer to keep a full schedule or follow through with an abbreviated schedule.
-ITEC juniors who would like an abbreviated schedule will be required to submit their Abbreviated Schedule Contract within their Elective Preference Form.
+Rising ITEC juniors will be informed of whether an abbreviated schedule will remove their ability to take other courses (i.e. certain AP courses), and students will be able to decide whether they prefer to keep a full schedule or follow through with an abbreviated schedule.

-Student schedules will be completed in draft form between May and June 2021 and as each grade level is completed, schedules will be sent to students and their families.
+Student schedules will be completed in draft form between May and June 2022 and as each grade level is completed, draft schedules will be sent to students and their families.
 Please note, these schedules are not final drafts as changes may need to occur over the summer.
-No elective change requests are taken until the Fall semester begins.
+No elective change requests will be accepted until the Fall semester begins.

-Please contact your student’s school counselor if you have any questions about the placement process.
+Please contact Ms. Gaudette if you have any questions about the placement process.